 ... and Mount Sunflower, the highest point in Kansas and located quite off the path.
 It's more of a hill than a mountain, hence you don't need to hike.
 However, you have to drive on a gravel path into a private property, so be sure to mind the speed!

 credit: @nicksymmonds on Instagram

-Immersing in the local community calls for a visit to the City Market aka River Market on the weekends, where it’s always packed with people getting their shopping done.
-This market has been operating for the past 160 years and continues to serve the locals with fresh produce, amazing food, boutique items, etc. While it is open week-round, we suggest you come by on a Saturday or a Sunday so you get to experience the popular Farmer’s Market and Vintage Sale.
+Immersing in the local community calls for a visit to the City Market aka River Market on the weekends, where it's always packed with people getting their shopping done.
+This market has been operating for the past 160 years and continues to serve the locals with fresh produce, amazing food, boutique items, etc. While it is open week-round, we suggest you come by on a Saturday or a Sunday so you get to experience the popular Farmer's Market

 Oh, and did you know the world's famous pizza chain, Pizza Hut, had their humble beginning then breakthrough years right here in Wichita?
 The Original Pizza Hut Museum is located within the campus grounds of Wichita State University.